Hanuman with ‘kadvangam’ in the hand - unique in Kumbhalgarh

 Mewar

-Mewar region is part of Rajasthan state now, but it included some part of Gujarat, Madhya Pradesh and Haryana of present Bharat.
-Mewar Kingdom is presently known as Udaipur Kingdom since its last capital was Udaipur.
-Lord Siva named Sri Medhpateshwar [Ekling Nath] was the deity of the kingdom.
+The Mewar region is part of Rajasthan state now, but it includes some parts of Gujarat, Madhya Pradesh, and Haryana of present Bharat.
+The Mewar Kingdom is presently known as Udaipur Kingdom since its last capital was Udaipur.
+Lord Siva named Sri Medhpateshwar [Ekling Nath] the deity of the kingdom.
 The name Mewar was derived from the deity Medhpateshwar.

-It could be seen from this, that the region played a stratagical role in allowing or forbidding the foreign invasion into Bharat.
+This suggests that the region played a strategic role in allowing or forbidding the foreign invasion of Bharat.

 Threat to Mewar

-Ala-ud-din Khilji the second ruler of the Khilji dynasty and his Eunuch companion and army General Malik Kafur had held sanadhana dharma of this land to ransom.
-Rajputs of Mewar who were ruling with Chittorgarh as the capital had also suffered in the hands of Khilji in the early fourteenth century.
-Alauddin Khalji's conquest of Mewar, Ranathambor and Gujarat stuck fear in the mind of the remaining Indian Kingdoms of uttar Bharat.
+Ala-ud-din Khilji the second ruler of the Khilji dynasty and his Eunuch companion and army General Malik Kafur had held sanatana dharma of this land for ransom.
+Rajputs of Mewar who were ruling with Chittorgarh as the capital had also suffered at the hands of Khilji in the early fourteenth century.
+Alauddin Khalji's conquest of Mewar, Ranathambor, and Gujarat struck fear in the minds of the remaining Indian Kingdoms of Uttar Bharat.

 Rana Kumbha of Mewar